debugzhao/Optimism/sonedigo.md

 2.Submit Transaction Batch: The Sequencer submits a batch of transactions, including the withdrawal initialization, to the Batch Inbox Address on Ethereum L1.
 3.Submit Output Proposal: Proposers submit an output proposal to the DisputeGameFactory contract on L2.
 4.Generate Game: The DisputeGameFactory generates a game based on the output proposal and sends it to the FaultDisputeGame contract.
-5.Submit Withdrawal Proof: Users submit a proof of the withdrawal to the OptimismPortal contract on L2.
+5.Submit Withdrawal Proof: Users submit proof of the withdrawal to the OptimismPortal contract on L2.
 6.Wait for Finalization: The system waits for the finalization of the withdrawal process.
 7.Submit Withdrawal Finalization: Users submit the finalization of the withdrawal to the OptimismPortal contract.
 8.Check Game Validity: The OptimismPortal checks the validity of the game generated by the FaultDisputeGame contract.
-9.Execute Withdrawal Transaction: Once the game is validated, the OptimismPortal executes the withdrawal transaction to transfer the funds to external contracts on Ethereum L1.
+9.Execute Withdrawal Transaction: Once the game is validated, OptimismPortal executes the withdrawal transaction to transfer the funds to external contracts on Ethereum L1.

 next day(2025.01.09) will learn about some new words/roles: Proposers, Game and OptimismPortal.